Aalborg Airport: History

+Scandinavian Airlines flew nonstop to Newark International Airport between April and October 2023.
+However, SAS discontinued the route after the first season due to low passenger numbers.

 Facilities

 The airport is at an elevation of 10 ft above mean sea level.
 It has two runways: 08L/26R is 2654 × 45 m and 08R/26L is 2549 × 23 m.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at the airport:

 Other facilities

 North Flying has its head office in the North Flying Terminal at Aalborg Airport.
 Greenland Express had its headquarters at the airport as well.